There are many things I love about making my own homemade mild yellow curry powder mix.

 In fact, this whole recipe came about one day because I ran out of curry powder in the middle of cooking something, and had to get creative to find a substitute for my usual curry powder blend.

-So there’s no unusual ingredients in this curry mixture – just the kind of spices that most households tend to have in their pantry – cumin, coriander, turmeric, ginger, cayenne and mustard.
+So there’s no unusual ingredients in this DIY curry mixture – just the kind of spices and seasonings that most households tend to have in their pantry – cumin, coriander, turmeric, ginger, cayenne and mustard.

-Seriously, the longest part of making this recipe is finding all of the different sized teaspoons in the jumble that is my kitchen drawer!
+Seriously, the longest part of making this curry powder recipe is finding all of the different sized teaspoons in the jumble that is my kitchen drawer!

 And lastly, but most definitely not least, is that my homemade mild curry powder tastes fantastic.